If you don’t know it yet, 34 million speeding tickets are issued to drivers in the US yearly—YES, IT’S THAT CRAZY.

-Just like the cordless models that came before it, Whistler XTR-543 boasts of protection from all the bands in operation in the United States and Canada, which include X, K and Ka.
-It claims to provide protection from all directions.
+Just like the cordless models that came before it, Whistler XTR-543 boasts of leading protection from all the bands in operation in the United States and Canada, which include X, K, and Ka.
+It claims to protect all directions.

 GPS (or lack thereof) and false alerts filtering

 Both Escort Solo S4 and Whistler XTR-543 lack GPS and the added features it brings to the table.
 This makes both radar detectors susceptible to false alerts, particularly from cars that have doors controlled by radar.
 There is no database to indicate locations of speed traps, red-light cameras, and speed cameras as well.

 The Whistler model promises prime identification so it could give you extra time to adjust your driving should you need to.
 Escort Solo S4, meanwhile, has a chief DSP technology with functions that are essentially the same and promises to cover both radar and laser sensors.

 Both models can detect lasers as well as POP guns.
 While most radar detectors perform with little problem in picking up radar signals, lasers and POP guns are another concern altogether.
 These are instant-on, which most of the time would mean that even though you have received an alert, it would be too late.